Internal hernia following Roux-en-Y gastric bypass

 This is a case of an internal mesenteric hernia but not a Petersen's type (see below).
 There is abnormal clustering of small bowel loops in the lower abdomen, with pinching of the mesenteric vessels and mild fat stranding around the involved loops.
-Some enhance poorly, raising the possibility of ischaemia.
+Some enhance poorly, raising the possibility of ischemia.
 This is in keeping with a mesenteric hernia, which may have been iatrogenic but this is difficult to surmise purely from the images.
 These are most commonly seen at the site of the jejunojejunostomy.
-At surgery, a hernia sac was identified and the small bowel loops, whilst being ischaemic were not necrotic and no resection was necessary.
+At surgery, a hernia sac was identified and the small bowel loops, whilst being ischemic were not necrotic and no resection was necessary.

 2 case question available